 It depends on when the house was purchased.
 Assets acquired prior to date of marriage are considered non-marital.
 However, the increase in value of that asset during the marriage will be considered in the equitable distribution process unless excluded by a valid prenuptial agreement....Read more »

 It is not possible to file for a "legal separation" in Pennsylvania, but regardless of this he may certainly hire any Pennsylvania family law attorney he wishes (e.g. if she files a divorce complaint).
-Just take into consideration the travel costs associated with using an attorney outside of the...Read more »
+Just take into consideration the travel costs associated with using an attorney...Read more »

 She's claiming her daughter on her income tax, her ex husband has said that if he can't claim her and head of household that my fiance' would owe him the total amount he would have gotten if he claimed her and HoH.
 There is no custody agreement through the courts.
-There's nothing in the divorce...
+There's...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.